-Making your cash budget and spending visible means you are showing yourself how much you are spending.
+Using cash envelopes for budgeting makes your spending visible means you are showing yourself how much you are spending.
 You can see straight away if you have spent too much in the first week of your pay period if you have only $20 left out of a $150 budget.

 Using cash really helps you to control your spending.
 Knowing and seeing your cash dwindle concentrates your mind on what you are spending it on.
 And helps you control what you actually buy.

 If you know you only have $150 for your groceries for 2 weeks then you are not going to spend $140 in the first week.
 You will be much more conscious of what you are buying, how much everything costs.
 Which is a good thing!

 When you buy everything with a card it becomes very easy to just tap your card or swipe and not even think about the fact you have spent money.

 When you are using a money envelope system you have to pull out your cash and physically hand it over which, believe me, is so much harder!

 You can see your money disappearing into the cashier’s hands.
 You don’t get that feeling when you pay by card.

 Because the cash is yours, it’s physically present and you know how hard you worked for it, you will find it much easier to not spend so much.